Jordin Sparks: 2014–2017: #ByeFelicia and Right Here Right Now

-2018–present: Reality show and return to music
+2018–2022: Reality show and return to music

 On February 12, 2018, Sparks stated in an interview with OK magazine that she was recording her fourth album.
 Sparks, who is currently unsigned, said she had finished five to six songs for the album, drawing inspiration from her new marriage and son.

 In May 2018, Sparks and her husband Dana began production on their reality show.
 She said "they [will] get to see just Jordin.
 Drop the Sparks and you just get to see Jordin, and you get to see Dana, and you get to see both of us together and how we interact".
 She continued, saying "I'm super excited for people to see it.
 It's been a little exhausting.
 I'm not used to cameras all in my face all the time, but I think it's really going to show a good side of us."
 In August 2018, KIN Network released a web series, Heart of Batter with Jordin Sparks, focused on Sparks's love for baking.
 On August 28, it was announced that the pilot for Sparks' special Jordin Sparks: A Baby Story would air September 6 on Lifetime.
 In 2019, Sparks released 1990 Forever, a joint EP with R&B singer Elijah Blake.
 That same year, Sparks was cast as a Broadway replacement for Jenna Hunterson in Waitress, from September 16 to November 24.